HaleOIC/UofT_ECE537/EECS126/labs/README.md

 ## Labs outline

 - [x] `lab0`: a tutotial for Jupyter and basic using for `numpy`, an implementation of `Binomial` simulation and the value of `Pi` approximation.
+- [x] `lab1`: birthday paradox and tricks for simulating the cases in real world.